athomasq/athomasq.github.io/pages/firstround.md

 - my many different flavors of experience -- as a wartime refugee, as a graduate from an elite engineering school, and as leader of a startup that went through many ups and downs before its final successful exit.

 While any one of these might be shared with others, I do think the combination is unique, and powerful, and valuable.

-Finally, I'd love to share my website -- www.abrahamthomas.info/firstround -- it tells you a lot more about who I am and what makes me tick.